Lagrangian and Multisymplectic Descriptions of Classical Fields: A Connection in the Momentum Representation: Transition to the Field's Momentum Representation

-Naturally, the most widely studied field theory is Maxwell's theory, which is characterized by the fact that the electromagnetic field is a real and massless vector field.
-Consequently, $a^{2}$ becomes $-(8\pi{c})^{-1}$ and $b^{2}$ vanishes in Eq. (\ref{LTensorField})\footnote{The resultant Lagrangian density does not correspond to the gauge invariant form commonly used in electrodynamics that is given in terms of the electromagnetic tensor.
-However, both Lagrangian densities differ only by a quantity that reduces to zero when integrated over the whole space-time and when considering the Lorentz condition, so that the selection of one option or the other does not modify the action of the system.}, and $\mathcal{L}_{\mathrm{int}}$ reduces to
+Naturally, the most widely studied field theory is Maxwell's theory, which is characterized by the fact that the electromagnetic field is a real, massless vector field.
+Thus, we have that